-Beeston + District Civic Society want to recognise good design in our community – and we need your help!
+Beeston + District Civic Society want to recognise good design in our community – and we have a WINNER.

 This biennial award scheme is for notable recent developments which make a positive contribution to the local physical environment.
 Its aspiration is to encourage building design and environmental improvements that reinforce Beeston’s identity and sense of place.

 Whether a splendid new build or extension; sympathetic renovation work, or some inspirational landscaping – nominations were received, a band of independent judges were invited, assembled, and taken on a whistle-stop tour of the shortlisted sites.
 WE can now confirm that the judges’ verdicts are in, and the results will be announced at our AGM.
 Please see our AGM page for details.

 The Beeston + District Civic Society awards categories are:

 Domestic / Residential Buildings